MyKo101/MyKo101.github.io/content/experience/experience.md

   location = "Melrose, Scottish Borders, UK" date_start = "2021-01-04"
   date_end = ""
   description = "Focusing on health data compliance to ensure the privacy of individuals within the larger healthcare scope.
-Reporting on data deidentification with expert determinations of disclosure risk"
+Reporting on data risk of reidentification with expert determinations of disclosure risk and maintaining internal R packages, documentation and data sources."

 [[experience]]
   title = "Maths, Stats & IT Tutor"